Orange-OpenSource/elora/README.md

 >**If you just want to create scenarios using the emulator, and you are not interested in tinkering with it, we refer you to a quicker installation running the [emulator image with Docker Compose](https://github.com/non-det-alle/elora-docker).**

-This is a traffic emulator for the [Chirpstack server stack](https://www.chirpstack.io/ "ChirpStack, open-source LoRaWAN® Network Server").
+This is a traffic emulator for the [ChirpStack server stack](https://www.chirpstack.io/ "ChirpStack, open-source LoRaWAN® Network Server").

 This software can be used to simulate in real-time multiple devices and gateways sharing a radio channel with very high flexibility in terms of possible configurations.
 LoRaWAN traffic is then UDP-encapsulated by gateways and forwarded outside the simulation.
-If a Chirpstack network server is in place, it will think the traffic is coming from a real network.
+If a ChirpStack network server is in place, it will think the traffic is coming from a real network.
 All Class A MAC primitives used in the UE868 region are supported: radio transmission parameters of simulated devices can be changed by the downlink LoRaWAN traffic of the real server.

 The code is an extension of the ns-3 [LoRaWAN module](https://github.com/signetlabdei/lorawan "LoRaWAN ns-3 module").
 In addition to what is provided by the original LoRaWAN module, the following changes/additions were made: